amandeepksingh/WildWhere/README.md

 - Clone the git repo
 - Install Postgresql
-- Create a database called wildwhere
+- Create a database called Wildwhere
-- Run genTables.sql in the wildwhere database
+- Run genTables.sql in the Wildwhere database
-= Test that you can run the server and the tests
+- Test that you can run the server and the tests

 ### Backend API

-To run against the backend api, use the host listed for the EC2.
+To run against the backend API, use the host listed for the EC2.
 This varies since it changes every time it's started up, but right now it is ec2-13-58-233-86.us-east-2.compute.amazonaws.com

 You can add endpoints such as _/users/createUser_ onto the end to reach different endpoints the backend has set up.
 Each endpoint will support some method (_Post_, _Get_, _Put_, or _Delete_) and accept some input JSON body.
 These are specified below.

-After sending a request to an endpoint with a method and input JSON body, you'll recieve a response (most of the time.
+After sending a request to an endpoint with a method and input JSON body, you'll receive a response (most of the time.
 Unless we haven't hit that edge case yet).

 #### Example